 Sleep and the Brain: An Unbreakable Bond

-Sleep is divided into different stages, each with specific functions in memory consolidation, neuronal recovery, and emotional regulation:
+Sleep is divided into several stages, each with specific functions in memory consolidation, neuronal recovery, and emotional regulation:

-- Non-REM Sleep: Comprises three stages ranging from light to deep sleep, where most physical and neuronal recovery takes place.
+- Non-REM sleep phase: It comprises three stages ranging from light sleep to deep sleep, where most physical and neuronal recovery occurs.

-- REM Sleep: Characterized by intense brain activity, it is crucial for memory consolidation, creativity, and emotional regulation.
+- REM phase: Characterized by intense brain activity, it is crucial for memory consolidation, creativity, and emotional regulation.

-Sleep neuroscience has shown that adequate rest promotes brain plasticity, allowing the formation and reorganization of synaptic connections.
-During deep sleep, the brain clears toxins accumulated while awake, which reduces the risk of neurodegenerative diseases and enhances cognitive efficiency.
+Sleep neuroscience has shown that the adequate rest promotes brain plasticity, allowing the formation and reorganization of synaptic connections.
+During deep sleep, the brain clears toxins accumulated during wakefulness, which reduces the risk of neurodegenerative diseases and improves cognitive efficiency.

-Good sleep enables more efficient cognitive processing, facilitating decision-making and solving complex problems.
-Lack of sleep increases impulsivity and reduces risk assessment capacity.
+Sleeping well allows for a more efficient cognitive processing, facilitating decision making and solving complex problems.
+Lack of sleep increases impulsivity and reduces risk assessment ability.

 Rest and brain rehabilitation are closely linked to emotional stability.
 Sleep deprivation is associated with a higher risk of anxiety, depression, and irritability, which can affect quality of life and interpersonal relationships.